PALMS PHYSIOTHERAPY & ALLIED HEALTH

 Personalized Care: Each patient receives an individualized treatment plan tailored to their specific needs and goals.

-State-of-the-Art Facilities: With access to our rehabilitation gym, sensory room, and specialized equipment, we provide a supportive and comfortable environment for your recovery.
+State-of-the-Art Facilities: With access to our rehabilitation gym, sensory room, and specialised equipment, we provide a supportive and comfortable environment for your recovery.

 At Palms Physiotherapy & Allied Health, our experienced team is here to help children and adults manage their condition and improve their quality of life.